Documents for Preparing for Immigration

 All financial documentation must be issued within 90 days of your request.

-All documents (acceptable or unacceptable) submitted for issuing the immigration document become the property of the University of Michigan and will not be returned to the student.
+All documents (acceptable or unacceptable) submitted for issuing the I-20 will become the property of the University of Michigan and will not be returned to the student.

 Are you bringing dependents?